AdobeDocs/experience-manager-64.en/help/assets/interactive-videos.md

 ## Interactive video in action {#interactive-video-in-action}

-Click [Live Demos](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html) to see an interactive, shoppable video in action.
-Scroll to the **[!UICONTROL Shoppable Media]** heading on the [Live Demos](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html) page, then click the shoppable video.
+To see an interactive, shoppable video in action, click [Live Demos](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html), scroll to the **[!UICONTROL Shoppable Media]** heading on the page, then click the shoppable video.

 * During playback, as products are used in the video, the identical product appears on the right as a thumbnail image.